 Both services have their pros and cons, so the best thing to do is to try them out both.
 They both offer free trials, allowing you to check out the content on offer and test out the video quality along with other features without spending a dime.
 After the testing period is complete, you’ll have a better idea of which service offers more value for you.

 Also, keep in mind that you can cancel your Hulu or Netflix account any time with just a few clicks.
 So if you ever get tired of one service for whatever reason, you can switch over to the other one within minutes.
 Hell, you can go back and forth every month if that’s your thing.
 I regularly switch between different streaming services depending on the content I want to watch.
-A lot of the shows on Netflix aren’t available on Hulu and vice versa, so moving from one service to the other gives you the chance to discover new content.
+A lot of the shows on Netflix aren’t available on Hulu and vice versa.
+That means moving from one service to the other gives you the chance to discover new content.

 Don’t miss: The 10 best documentaries on Netflix